MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 HasPodPhase returns a boolean if a field has been set.

+### GetRemoteControlIP

+`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIP() string`

+GetRemoteControlIP returns the RemoteControlIP field if non-nil, zero value otherwise.

+### GetRemoteControlIPOk

+`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIPOk() (*string, bool)`

+GetRemoteControlIPOk returns a tuple with the RemoteControlIP field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRemoteControlIP

+`func (o *JsonKubernetesEnclaveAllOf) SetRemoteControlIP(v string)`

+SetRemoteControlIP sets RemoteControlIP field to given value.

+### HasRemoteControlIP

+`func (o *JsonKubernetesEnclaveAllOf) HasRemoteControlIP() bool`

+HasRemoteControlIP returns a boolean if a field has been set.

-### GetEnclavePodEvents
+### GetEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEvents() JsonV1EventList`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`

-GetEnclavePodEvents returns the EnclavePodEvents field if non-nil, zero value otherwise.
+GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

-### GetEnclavePodEventsOk
+### GetEnclaveReplicaSetEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEventsOk() (*JsonV1EventList, bool)`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

-GetEnclavePodEventsOk returns a tuple with the EnclavePodEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclavePodEvents
+### SetEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclavePodEvents(v JsonV1EventList)`
+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

-SetEnclavePodEvents sets EnclavePodEvents field to given value.
+SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

-### HasEnclavePodEvents
+### HasEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclavePodEvents() bool`
+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`

-HasEnclavePodEvents returns a boolean if a field has been set.
+HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

 ### GetAttestationPort